-Information about navigation in the Saimaa Canal and Lake Saimaa is provided by the Finnish Transport Infrastructure Agency's Lappeenranta Waterways Unit.
-Regulations, instructions and announcements regarding the canal and navigation in the canal are also published in the booklet Notices to Mariners.
+Information on traffic in the Saimaa Canal and Lake Saimaa is provided by the Finnish Transport Infrastructure Agency's fairway unit.
+Regulations, guidelines and communications concerning canals and canal traffic are also reported in the Notices to Mariners publication.

-The natural open water season in southern Lake Saimaa and in the Saimaa Canal is on average 211 days.
-Since many of the vessels navigating in the canal and in Lake Saimaa have been surveyed for winter traffic, the navigation season has lately been as long as 9.5–10 months; from the beginning of April to the end of January.
-During the navigation season Saimaa Canal, as well as the rest of the canals in the deep channels, are open 24 hours a day.
+The natural open water season in Southern Saimaa and the Saimaa Canal is on average 211 days.
+As most of the ships that travel in the canal and on Lake Saimaa have been inspected for winter traffic, the traffic season has recently been extended to 9.5–10 months, starting at the beginning of April and ending at the end of January.
+During the traffic season, the Saimaa Canal and other deep-water canals are operational 24 hours a day.

-Vessels with the following maximum dimensions are allowed to navigate in the canal without special permission:
+Vessels of the following dimensions may operate in the Canal without special permission:

 Length: 82.50 m

 Draught: 4.35 m

 Mast height from water surface: 24.50 m

 However, the draught of a vessel that is towed may be 4,50 m

 In the Saimaa Canal, pilotage is required on all vessels that are over 35 metres in length.